Back to blogs

 What role can recruiters play in creating an equal world?

 Be open-minded.
-Make less decisions just based on the CV and interview people who they may not traditionally interview on paper.
-Traditionally, clients hire candidates based on their technical skills.
-We have been advising clients to expand to consider
+Make fewer decisions just based on CVs alone and interview people who you may not traditionally interview on paper.
+Traditionally, companies hire candidates based on their technical skills.
+We have been advising clients to expand to consider candidates' soft skills and potential.
+We also recommend promoting internal mobility and internal promotion instead of hiring externally as a practical approach as well.

 Collectively, each of us can help create a gender-equal world.